 - muscle aches

-Later symptoms include:
+Later symptoms may include:

 - stomach cramps

-- dilated pupils
+- enlarged pupils

 - muscle aches